Political Economy of Public Policy

 Objectives and learning outcomes of the course

-- To understand how political considerations shape the outcomes of international policy negotiations.
+- explain and critically interpret how domestic political and economic considerations and power shape the outcomes of international negotiations.

 Scope and syllabus